Great Expectations: Talking To Your Team About What They Want From an ERP Solution

 So many options… price, flexibility, and Business Intelligence discussed

-If you’re concerned about the price of your ERP system, you may want to consider a cloud based or solution as a service solution.
+If you’re concerned about the price of your ERP system, you may want to consider a cloud-based or software-as-a-service (SaaS) subscription.
 However, if you’re concerned about security risks of your data, you may feel more comfortable to hold onto the data in on premise location.

 “The low initial investment is a key benefit of [SaaS-based] ERP products,” says Eric Kimberling, managing partner at Panorama Consulting, “I see a large number of small organizations adopt cloud-based ERP solutions, and a small number of large organizations.”